geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

 ### Sending data to the cloud
 Now we can connect to the cloud and send data there.
 In this case we will be using Google Cloud Platform IoT Core.

 There are two ways to setup your devices in GCP IoT Core, one is by using the [gcloud SDK](https://cloud.google.com/sdk/) which allows you to do everything via command line.
 The other is by doing it in the console, or as I like to call it the "clicky" way.
-In this tutorial I will tell you how to do it the "clicky" way.
+In this tutorial we will do everything the "clicky" way.

 - Open up [GCP](https://console.cloud.google.com/) and log in
 - Create a new project
-- From the side menu click on *IoT Core*, this will prompt you to enable IoT Core API
+- From the side menu click on _IoT Core_, this will prompt you to enable IoT Core API
 - Once enabled it will prompt you to create a device registry.
 When creating a device registry you will also need to create to PubSub topics, one for telemetry data and one for state data.
 Although you can use the same topic for both of these, it is a good idea to keep them separate.
 - After this is all done you are ready to add devices to your registry.
 In order to create a device you will need a public/private key pair to secure the communication between your device and the cloud.
-For this library to work we will be using an Elliptic Curve (EC) public/private key pair.
+For this example we will be using an Elliptic Curve (EC) public/private key pair.
 To generate these run the following two commands in your terminal:
 ```
 openssl ecparam -genkey -name prime256v1 -noout -out my_private_key.pem
 openssl ec -in ec_private.pem -pubout -out my_public_key.pem